EV Charging Stations

 If you reside in the PG&E territory the clean fuel rebate from PG&E has increased to $800 towards the cost of your EV charging Station and installation.
 This can offset a large amount of the cost.
 Here is the page on the PG&E website that explains the rebate and application process.

 An at-home charging station would mean that you can fuel your car any time you want without the need to look for a public port.
 There is always a risk running out of power before you end up at the next charging station.
 Having one at home can ensure that you maintain steady power levels and can refill the battery overnight.

 There are several things to consider before installing one of these devices, including the cost of hardware.
 Shoppers can find the hardware and components needed for installation at most home improvement stores, but they'll need a professional to install those components.
 Another factor that electric vehicle owners should consider is the portability of the equipment.
 Some of the more expensive systems contain a small battery that can be used, but drivers usually need to plug in this device every night to keep it charged.

 Many people will also want to consider the amperage capacity of the system, including the amount of energy that it provides and uses.
 A system that uses too much electricity may overpower a home's system.
 Others will want to consider the length of the charging cord.
 A good cord should be long enough that it can reach the vehicle anywhere it sits around the driveway or garage.

-Let Wired Into the Future Inc. guide you through the EV Charging station process and install your electric "Gas Pump" at your home or business.
+Let Wired Into the Future's EVSE certified electricians guide you through the EV Charging station process and install your electric "Gas Pump" at your home or business